With so many trading strategies available, how can you find the right one for you and your account size?

 1. Day Trading

-Day trading is just what it sounds like: trading stocks between market open and market close.
-Day traders don’t hold their positions overnight — at least, not often — preferring instead to close out their positions before the market closes.
+Day trading is just what it sounds like: trading stocks between the market open and close.
+Day traders don’t hold positions overnight — at least, not often.
+They close out their positions before the market closes.

 I’m a day trader.
-It’s a fast-paced way to take advantage of small or quick price movements.
-I also hold longer-term investments, but I focus on teaching people how to read stock charts, recognize patterns, learn from catalysts, and grow their wealth day by day.
+It can be a fast-paced way to take advantage of quick price action.
+I also teach my students how to read stock charts, recognize patterns, learn from catalysts, and think for themselves in the market.

-The great thing about day trading is that it can work around any schedule.
-I might hold a position for just a few minutes or a couple hours.
-After I exit the position, I can either look for new plays or find another way to occupy my time.
+Day trading can work around almost any schedule.
+I might hold a position for just a few minutes or hours.
+After I exit, I can either look for new plays or find another way to spend my time.

 Day trading strategies can also help mitigate risk.
-If I’m paying close attention to every play, I’m able to exit quickly if the price moves against me.
+If I pay close attention to every play, I can exit quickly if the price action moves against me.

 2. Swing Trading

 The goal with swing trading strategies is to pay careful attention to repetitive patterns.
-The more often a pattern repeats itself, the more likely it becomes to recur.
+The more often a pattern repeats, the more likely it becomes to recur down the line.

 3. Position Trading

-It’s a step below long-term investing, which I’ll get into below, in terms of how long you hold your position.
+It’s a step below long-term investing, which I’ll get into below.

-A position trader might hang onto a stock for several weeks or months to let it mature.
+A position trader might hang onto a stock for several weeks or months.
 The goal is to profit off a long-term trend.
 Instead of looking at a few days’ worth of price movements, for instance, a position trader might analyze 200-day moving averages.